-Biological: The establishment of a transit provision would not result in biological effects within the Oculina HAPC.
+Biological: The establishment of a transit provision would not result in biological effects within the Oculina Bank HAPC.
 A transit provision has been established in the South Atlantic for other fisheries through closed areas to allow for easier access to traditional fishing grounds.
-Establishing a transit provision through Oculina may have negative biological benefits for the shrimp stocks that are on the eastern side of Oculina Bank HAPC as fishing vessels will have easier access to them.
+Establishing a transit provision through Oculina Bank HAPC may have negative biological benefits for the shrimp stocks that are on the eastern side of Oculina Bank HAPC as fishing yessels will have easier access to them.
 Without a transit provision, the trip to those fishing grounds would be long and not cost effective to fishermen, providing an indirect protection to those shrimp populations.
+The transit provision will not have any biological impact on snapper grouper, dolphin wahoo, coastal migratory pelagic or golden crab species as it pertains only to the rock shrimp fishery.